Pierre Culot: International recognition

 Pierre Culot received international recognition early in his career.
 In 1964, the National Museum of Modern Art in Tokyo acquired one of his ceramic pieces.
 In 1974, the Victoria and Albert Museum in London hosted his works for a solo exhibition.
 Three years earlier in 1971, the Stedelijk Museum in Amsterdam held a dedicated exhibition on Pierre Culot's work and repeated the event from 1994 to 1995.
 Throughout his career, Pierre Culot saw his work exhibited in many different galleries and museums in France, Switzerland, Luxemburg and the Netherlands, as well as outside of Europe in Turkey (1972), Canada (1973) and Thailand in (2001).
-Museums that have exhibited the work of Pierre Culot include, the National Ceramics Museum in Sèvres, the Museum of Design and the Bellerive Museum in Zurich, the Museum of Contemporary Design and Applied Arts in Lausanne, the Royal Museums of Art and History in Brussels and the Newark Museum in New Jersey, USA.
+Museums that have exhibited the work of Pierre Culot include, the National Ceramics Museum in Sèvres, the Museum of Design and the Bellerive Museum in Zürich, the Museum of Contemporary Design and Applied Arts in Lausanne, the Royal Museums of Art and History in Brussels and the Newark Museum in New Jersey, USA.